l-ucky/4Chan-Web-Scraper-v2/README.md

 - Differs from V1 by scraping all replies to OP, and has a much larger noise filter.
 - Sentiment analysis is also performed.
 - **X number of "posts by this ID" with graphical representation.**
+- Working on a "Word by Time Series" plot of word changes over time.
+I'll need to remove useless words to hone in on important (i.e. relevant) words.
+For example, "woman," isn't a relevant word, and it's just noise.

 **Limitations**
 - 4chan will recycle poster IDs, so they are not unique identifiers.
 Therefore, the data mining on n-pbtid isn't fully accurate for the upper-bound, but it should be closer to representative at the lower-bound.